Tuition and Fees

 - Chapter 35 Survivors’ and Dependents’ Educational Assistance Program

 The applicant must provide a Certificate of Eligibility (COE) from the Dept. of Veterans Affairs showing the benefit has been awarded.
-A Veterans Intent to Enroll Form is required each term for certification and provides the VA Certifying Official with authorization to submit an enrollment certification on behalf of the student.
-Students must notify the Veterans Affairs Office of any enrollment changes, to include: added or dropped courses, withdrawals, or change of major.
+A Request for Certification is required each term for certification and provides the VA Certifying Official with authorization to submit an enrollment certification on behalf of the student.
+Students must notify the Office of Military and Veterans Services of any enrollment changes, to include: added or dropped courses, withdrawals, or change of major.
 A degree plan from the academic advisor is required for the veteran’s file.
 Texas A&M University-Corpus Christi does not participate in the VA Advance Payment Program.

 In accordance with the Texas Education Code, Section 54.203, Texas veterans and eligible dependents must apply for benefits under the Hazlewood Act or the Hazlewood Legacy Act each term.
 An exemption of tuition and fees, with the exception of the student services fee, is granted per term for Hazlewood eligible students, up to 150 cumulative credit hours.
 Students must submit the application, an original, certified, or notarized copy of the veteran’s discharge papers (VA Form DD-214 member 4 copy), and other qualifying documentation, and a letter from the Muskogee, Oklahoma VA Regional Processing Office stating that they have exhausted federal veterans’ educational benefits.
 The Hazlewood file must be completed, and the exemption requested by the census date per term.
 The number of credit hours a student is registered for on the census date of a given term is the number of Hazlewood credit hours reported for the term to the Texas Higher Education Coordinating Board.

-Training time for students receiving veterans’ educational assistance refers to enrollment status and is defined below.
 For information on enrollment status requirements for students receiving financial assistance, administered through the Office of Financial Assistance, please review that section of the catalog.
 The criteria for enrollment status of students receiving financial assistance and training time for Department of Veterans Affairs benefits may differ.
-Please contact the Veterans Affairs Office to determine training time criteria for the various summer terms.
+Please contact the Office of Military and Veterans Services to determine training time criteria for the various summer terms.